Adding Custom Modifiers

 • startsNewParagraph, a Boolean value indicating whether this block of text should begin a new paragraph.
 (The append modifier, for example, sets this to false.)

-Modifiers also receive two other arguments which the example above didn't show:
+Modifiers also receive an argument, options, which the example above didn't show. options is an object with two properties:

 • state, a private state object that is carried over invocations of a modifier in a single passage